Kometa-Team/Kometa/docs/metadata/dynamic.md

 Defines how template variables can be defined by key.

-For example, when using `type: tmdb_collections` and you want to define a poster url for some collections
+For example, when using `type: tmdb_collection` and you want to define a poster url for some collections

 ```yaml
 templates: